Bushixiaoguaiguai/CW2024/README.md

     - HeartDisplay dynamically updates to reflect health changes (hearts added or removed).
  - Added logging for debugging:
     - Logs HeartDrop generation position and collection events.

+9. **Pause game** Add Pause Screen functionality
+ - Introduced a PauseScreen class to allow players to pause the game.
+ - Pause menu includes options to resume the game, return to the main menu, or quit the application.
+ - Integrated pause and resume functionality into the Controller and LevelParent classes.
+ - Ensured game timeline pauses when transitioning to the pause menu and resumes when returning to the game.

 ## Implemented but Not Working Properly